TheDataCubator/data_analyst_portfolio_project/README.md

 2. **ETL Pipelines**: Extracting, transforming and loading data from source systems into the warehouse.
 3. **Data Modelling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics and Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-This repository is an excellent resource for professionals and students looking to showcase expertise in:
-- SQL Development
-- Data Architecture
-- Data Engineering
-- ETL Pipeline Developer
-- Data Modelling
-- Data Analytics

 ---
 ## 🔗Important Links & Tools: